Director, Eleanor Stellyes Center for Global Studies

 Living with a host family is an integral component of this SIT program.
 Homestays provide you with a unique window into the daily life of Moroccan family members and let you practice language skills, particularly darija (Moroccan Arabic) and, in some cases, French.
 The program offers two homestays in very different environments, revealing the differences between life in urban and rural Moroccan communities.
 You will live with a middle or working class family in Rabat for twelve weeks.
 The homestay is coordinated by the host institution, the CCCL, which has collaborated with homestay families for more than a decade.
 You will also stay in a rural community near Beni-Mellal in central Morocco.
 This four-day homestay gives you the change to experience rural Moroccan life and learn about the culture of migration in rural Morocco.

-Learn more about the SIT Morocco: Migration and Transnational Identity program.
+Learn more about the SIT Morocco: Migration and Transnational Identity program and other SIT programs.

 Credits: 4.5 for the fall or spring semester